Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Follow the Footsteps of the Ancient Romans at the Ruined Baths of Caracalla

-Named after the Emperor of Caracalla, the baths of the same name are what remains of a small collection of ancient Roman thermal pools.
+The baths of Caracalla were named after the emperor of the same name.
+They are what remains of a small collection of ancient Roman thermal pools.
 The baths are located just off Via Appia Antica and are the largest and most impressive site of this kind.

 Browse Fascinating Historical Exhibits at the Centrale Montemartini Museum